racket/rhombus/enforestation/0000-enforestation.md

 in parsed form, the same as for a prefix operator.

-Since operators can be infix or prefix, plain or transformer, and expression or pattern, the Rhombus expander provides eight compile-time constructors to operator representations.
+Since operators can be infix or prefix, plain or transformer, and expression or binding, the Rhombus expander provides eight compile-time constructors to operator representations.
 They are listed further below.